arzwa/Beluga.jl/docs/src/index.md

 To perform analyses with Beluga, you will need

-1. An ultrametric species tree (time tree)
+1. A species tree with branch lengths (preferbly an ultrametric time tree)
 2. A *phylogenetic profile matrix*.
 If you have a bunch of protein fasta files for a set of species of interest, this can be easily obtained using e.g.
    [OrthoFinder](https://github.com/davidemms/OrthoFinder).